Cain (Qyn) & the Kenite (Qynite) Origin of Judah

 According to the authors of the Torah, both Moses and Aaron were master smiths which indicated that their ancestor was also a smith.
 Ancient crafts as that of copper production and the fashioning of images were kept secret and taught only to the members of the clan.
 So, a person skilled in the smithing arts would be a member of the smithing clans or a son of Cain/Qyn.
 These sons of Cain/Qyn were included in the genealogy of Seth and they were: Cainan (Qynn), Enoch, Methuselah and Lamech.The name Cainan (Qynn) is the Semitic god of smiths.
 The name Enoch means dedicated and most likely refers to an Edomite town which was built on the proceeds of the mining operations located in Edom.
 Methuselah means ‘ weapons man’ and is a reference to the god in charge of spears, swords, arrow heads etc..
 Lamech means ‘shiny one’ and refers to the color of bright copper.

-The names of the Qynite gods and goddesses that were not included as Seth’s offspring in Genesis 5, but are listed in Genesis 4 as the sons of Cain and their wives, are: Irad, Adah, Zillah, Yabal, Yubal, Tubalcain and Mehuyael.
+The names of the Qynite gods and goddesses that were not included as Seth’s offspring in Genesis 5, but may be listed in Genesis 4 as the sons of Cain and their wives, are: Irad, Adah, Zillah, Yabal, Yubal, Tubalcain and Mehuyael.
 Irad was a Qynite town located on the border of the Negev where copper was mined.
 Adah was the wife of the god Lamech.
 Her name means ‘tool’ in Arabic and ‘ornament’ in Hebrew.
 Zillah was also Lamech’s wife.
 Her name means ‘shaded’ or ‘shadow’ in both Hebrew and Arabic.
 Zillah also means ‘to become’, ‘to turn into’ in Arabic and might be a reference to forging raw copper into an object or an idol.
 Yabal means ‘noxious fume’ and is a reference to the stench of the forge.
 He was the patriarch of the Bedouin.
 Yubal also means ‘noxious fumes’.
 He was the inventor of music and Tubal-Cain, which means ‘metal smith’, was the god who instructed the Qynites in the smithing arts.
 Mehuyael is the most telling of all the names.
 This god’s name means ‘goat exterminator’ in Arabic.
 He was the god in charge of eliminating the Bedouin herds so that the brushwood could be used in the smelting process instead of being consumed as fodder by the goats and camels.

 All of the sons of Cain were connected to the forge and/or the smithing process except for Mehuyael whose job was to ensure a supply of fuel by eliminating the animal competition for this resource.
 These tribal deities were the sons of the smith god, Cain/Qyn/Qynn, who built the towns of Enoch and Irad and spawned the patriarchal gods of the Bedouin tribes and the Qynite smithing clans.
 These clans included the smiths, the music makers, and the artificers in copper who celebrated their Qynite gods with music and idols.
 These were the tribal gods the Judeans, the descendants of the Qynites, worshiped along with Wadd and his icon snake Yah or Yhwh.